-- I enourage you to make the first attempt early in the week so you know what to focus on.
-The second attempt will typically be due by the end of Friday (11:59pm). - After the first attempt you will see if any of your multiple-choice questions are incorrect.
-We learn from mistakes, so I expect you to reconsider answers for the second attempt (due end of Friday).
-You will not get feedback on the "fill-in" questions after the first attempt, but I expect you may add to, and modify those responses for your second attempt.

-- You will receive at least 80% of the homework points if you make a "good faith" effort on the homework.
-This means you make submissions on time, and that you leave NO question unanswered.
-I will deduct points if you leave a question blank.
-So, you are rewarded for giving it a try. - The test questions will be similar to, and in some cases the same as, the homework questions.
+- Make the first attempt early in the week so you have time to make corrections.
+The second attempt will be due by Saturday morning (9am). - For your second attempt you will need to re-enter any "fill in" text questions.
+I suggest that you open "attempt 1" in Canvas Quiz, and then open a second browser window for making your second attempt.
+This way you can see incorrect multiple-choice questions that have been flagged in the "attempt 1" version.
+The fill-in questions are not graded in the first attempt, but reviewing your first responses will help you to determine if you need to edit or augment these fill-in responses for attempt 2. - You will receive at least 80% of the homework points if you make a "good faith" effort on the homework and get it submitted by the Saturday 9am deadline.
+This means you leave NO question unanswered.
+I will deduct points if you leave a question blank or it is not fully answered. - The test questions will be similar to, and in some cases the same as, the homework questions.
 So, it is important that you learn from the homework exercises.

 Discussions: Discussions will be assigned during some of the weeks.
 You will be given full credit for posts as long as your responses represent a "good faith" effort.
-This means you are responding to the prompt questions and providing input relevant to the discussion.
+This means you provide a comprehensive and relevant response to the prompt questions, and you post the requested reply.